j3schaue/redcap_det_msb/README.md

      a.
 Users must specify the baseline event name from REDCap (_user_specified_variables.R_).
      b.
 Code can be easily modified for data without repeat instances/different event names.

-4. The REDCap project contains a designated field for the following:
+4. The REDCap project contains a designated field for the following, which are specified in the in _user_specified_variables.R_ file.

      a.
-Study arm (_study_arm_ in _user_specified_variables.R_)
+Study arm (_study_arm_)

-          - We assume that 1 = "Treatment" and 0 = "Control".
-If this does not align with the REDCap codebook, the _randomization.R_ script will need to be modified.
+          - This directory assumes a two-armed randomized trial.
+Values can be specified in the _already_randomized_value_ field, which assumes a strict ordering.

      b.
-Randomization probability _rand_prob_field_
+Randomization probability _prob_name_
      c.
-Randomization votes _rand_votes_field_
+Randomization votes _vote_name_

 5. The REDCap project in question is for a multi-center study.